ToucanToco/weaverbird/README.md

 CSVs from `playground/datastore` are available to use in the playground with pandas.
 You can override this folder when running the container using by adding a volume parameter:
 `-v /path/to/your/folder/with/csv:/weaverbird/playground/datastore`.

+### Use another front-end

+You can point a front-end to another API by using a query parameter: `?api=http://localhost:5000`.
+This is particularly useful for front-end development, with `yarn build-bundle --watch`.

+> To avoid CORS issues when front-end and back-end are on different domains, whitelist your front-end domain using `ALLOW_ORIGIN=<front-end domain>` or `ALLOW_ORIGIN=*`.